Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 19 projects that may impact the region.
-Notable initiatives include the 196 Mason Street Residential Subdivision, Large Format Retail Development Moores Creek Road, Mildura Rise Estate, and Former Bunnings Site Redevelopment.
-The following list details those most likely to be relevant.
+The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 19 projects that are expected to influence the area.
+Notable projects include the 196 Mason Street Residential Subdivision, Large Format Retail Development Moores Creek Road, Mildura Rise Estate, and Former Bunnings Site Redevelopment.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.